TeselaGen/openVectorEditor/README.md

+# DEPRECATED
+Please go to https://github.com/TeselaGen/teselagen-react-components and find the vector editor there

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>